 Thousands of people around the world are making a commitment to play their part in standing up to condemn violence against women by supporting the White Ribbon Campaign.
 Key to this is men being at the forefront, speaking out about male violence towards women, and challenging the negative gender stereotypes which underpin abuse.

-Middlesbrough is urging local men to sign up and pledge: 'I promise never to commit, condone or remain silent about violence towards women'.
+Middlesbrough is urging local men to sign up and pledge never to 'commit, excuse, or remain silent about male violence against women'.

 Middlesbrough Council is committed to ending violence against women and girls.
 In partnership with statutory and voluntary agencies, sports associations, local business, and educational establishments, we are proud to have secured the Middlesbrough White Ribbon Town Award by:

 - Increasing awareness and providing services that reduce incidence of domestic abuse